-- Test Session Info - Next VE session is this Saturday, April 27th in the Clover Building at the Boulder County Fairgrounds, and starts at 10 am.
-It is a PVET session, so there is no fee to test.
-For more info, and to pre-register, see the Licensing/Testing page on the club web site, https://w0eno.org/, under the Education menu. - We have some volunteer opportunities available where you can help out LARC: - Photographer / videographer record team activities and upload to web site / YouTube - Newsletter Editor put together the monthly Splatter newsletter - Social media manager - There are several Board positions that will be available in October.
-Currently, the Treasurer and Secretary are planning to make this their last year of service.
-If you are interested in serving on the board of a 501(c)3 non-profit, please consider running for one of these positions.
-The current members would be more than happy to "show you the ropes" during the year, so you wouldn't start with zero experience. - Our sister club up in Nederland is looking for some help with events they are running.
-They have a weekly Monday night net with no predetermined agenda, so you can lead it however you want.
-They are also planning a Field Day site at Golden Gate State Park and are welcoming anyone who wants to participate.
-Finally, they are looking for operators for the Ned Gravel run on July 8th.
-They have signup links for all these events, so head over to their web site https://w0ned.org/ for more information! - You can start earning your 2024 membership or future renewal by acting as NCS for at least 5 nets this year.
+- Photographer / videographer record team activities and upload to web site / YouTube - Newsletter Editor put together the monthly Splatter newsletter - Event Coordinator - Time's up for this year, but you can earn your 2026 membership or future renewal by acting as NCS for at least 5 nets next year.
 You can run either this Tuesday night net or the Thursday night net (or both).
 We have scripts available for both, so all you need is a good connection into the repeater, and somewhere to keep track of names and call signs as people check in.
-If you're going to be on the net anyway, why not save some dough at the same time!
-There are four free memberships available for 2023, so don't wait to get started! - Chuck has set a goal for the Club of running at least one activity a month.
+If you're going to be on the net anyway, why not save some dough at the same time! - Chuck has set a goal for the Club of running at least one activity a month.
 This can be a hands-on construction activity, an operating activity like Field Day, a fox hunt, or a special event station.
 The goal is to get people together to have fun with amateur radio!
-We have multiple locations at our disposal, as well as lots of Club equipment, so if you have an idea for something you think others hams would like to do, please let us know, and if you're willing to run it, even better!

-- The Club is also looking for presentation topics for 2024.
-If you have any ideas, or better yet, would like to present, please let Chuck know and we'll get you on the schedule! - All club activities are open to anyone members and non-members.
+We have multiple locations at our disposal, as well as lots of Club equipment, so if you have an idea for something you think others hams would like to do, please let us know, and if you're willing to run it, even better! - The Club is also looking for presentation topics for 2025.
+If you have any ideas, or better yet, would like to present, please let Chuck know and we'll get you on the schedule!
+We would like to get some presentations from club members on stuff they've been doing, projects they're working on, or just things that interest them. - All club activities are open to anyone members and non-members.
 If you have questions, ask them on a net or send email to elmer@w0eno.org